Why Your Pet Needs Dental Care

 One way to keep costs at bay is to develop a regular brushing routine at home.
 This helps keep plaque and tarter down and can minimize gingivitis and other gum and mouth diseases.
 The cost of dental pet care will vary from clinic to clinic, but there are ways to minimize the impact on your wallet.
 You can sign up for pet insurance, look for promotional savings from your local vet, or ask about a payment or financing plan with your vet.
 At the end of the day, the cost of preventative care for your best friend is worth the few extra years it can add to their life.

 You know how to take care of your cat or dog; give them lots of love, feed them a healthy diet, give them regular exercise, play with them, and now you know to add pet dental care to your routine.
-To schedule your pet's next teeth cleaning, contact our team at Forever Vets today!
+To schedule your pet's next teeth cleaning with pet dentist, contact our team at Forever Vets today!